nix-community/nixd/README.md

 - Nixpkgs option support, for all option system (NixOS/home-manager/flake-parts).
 - Diagnostics and evaluation that produce identical results as the real Nix command.
 - Shared eval caches (flake, file) with your system's Nix.
-- Native support for cross-file analysis.
+- Native support for cross-file analysis (goto definition to locations in nixpkgs).
 - Precise Nix language support.
 We do not maintain "yet another parser & evaluator".
 - Support for built-ins, including Nix plugins.